 Arguably inverted in Sabrina the Teenage Witch with Sabrina and Harvey.
 It's true that the pretty, blonde, funny, Sabrina is practically the poster girl for Cool Loser but she does have a lot of dorky interests (science, maths, high school journalism...).
 Harvey on the other is a popular jock (though not a jerk).
 This is reversed in the animated series, where Harvey is a nerdy weirdo… who has girls fighting over him anyway.

-In CSI: NY it's a partial inversion as female geek hottie Lindsay ends up with male hottie Danny.
+In CSI: NY it's an inversion as female geek hottie Lindsay ends up with male hottie Danny.